Takagi: Moreover, you acted exactly how you thought you would. That's why I won't stop teasing you, Nishikata.

 - In Chapter 79, Hamaguchi and Hojo are walking home when he asks her if she'd like to take a break in the empty lot where Takagi and Nishikata often have their contests.
 She comments that he must be pretty out of shape to need to take a break just walking home, but it's abundantly clear from his reaction that he just wanted an excuse to spend more time with her.

-- Wrong Name Outburst: A variation in (Moto) Takagi-san.
+- Wrong Name Outburst: A variation occurs in Chapter 42 of (Moto) Takagi-san.
 Nishikata accidentally refers to Takagi by her maiden name when she brings him his lunch, a result of the two of them being back at their old middle school.

 - Yank the Dog's Chain: The few times Nishikata actually has the upper hand or comes close to it, he fails to capitalize on it or gets outsmarted by Takagi: